- University of Wisconsin-Eau Claire

 Latin American Studies graduates work in a spectrum of fields including language interpretation and translation, international business, domestic and international non-profit organizations, K-12 Spanish and bilingual education, government agencies, and/ or further their education through a master’s or doctoral degree.

-Since the 2007-2008 academic year, four students in the Latin American Studies program have received the prestigious Fulbright U.S. Student award.
+Since the 2007-2008 academic year, six students in the Latin American Studies program have received the prestigious Fulbright U.S. Student award.
 Fulbright recipients represent the United States as cultural ambassadors overseas.

 Our faculty offer top notch advising and include students in a variety of research opportunities.
 For example, students may engage in faculty/ student research collaborations, international or domestic internships, diversity mentoring projects, the International Fellows Program and student-designed independent studies.